Review of Extreme Multilabel Classification: Review

 \paragraph{}

-Despite the usage of attention by AttentionXML, a direct attempt at using the pretrained transformers for XML was not yet made.
-The transfer learning of pretrained transformers for this task could be the solution to the large training times required by AttentionXML. \cite{chang2020taming} made the first attempt at using pretrained transformers for the XML task in the model \textbf{XTransformer}.
-Transformers like BERT \cite{devlin2018bert}, RoBERTa \cite{liu2019roberta}, and XLNet \cite{yang2019xlnet} are highly successful in the NLP domain where they outperformed most other methods on tasks like question answering, POS tagging, and sentence classification due to their ability to generate contextual embeddings for words and sentences which are applicable to downstream tasks.
-However, application of these models for the XML problem was not so straightforward even though XML is primarily a text classification problem.
+Despite the usage of attention by AttentionXML, a direct attempt at using the pretrained transformers for XMLC was not yet made.
+The transfer learning of pretrained transformers for this task could be the solution to the large training times required by AttentionXML.
+The paper by \cite{chang2020taming} made the first attempt at using pretrained transformers for the XMLC task in the model {\em XTransformer}.
+Transformers like BERT \citep{devlin2018bert} RoBERTa \citep{liu2019roberta}, and XLNet \citep{yang2019xlnet} are highly successful in the NLP domain where they outperformed most other methods on tasks like question answering, POS tagging, and sentence classification due to their ability to generate contextual embeddings for words and sentences which are applicable to downstream tasks.
+However, application of these models for the XMLC problem was not so straightforward even though XMLC is primarily a text classification problem.

-The difficulty was because of the large number of labels and the output space sparsity.
+\paragraph{} The difficulty was because of the large number of labels and the output space sparsity.
 Many of the labels do not have enough samples to be able to be able to train large deep neural networks and hence direct application of pretrained transformers led to bad results and memory issues.
 Xtransformer handles this by reducing the larger problem into smaller subproblems, like in tree based methods, and then training the transformers to predict in this smaller problem.
 Each of the subproblems are eventually solved to get the final predictions.

+\paragraph{} In Figure~\ref{fig:Xtransformer}, we show an illustration of Xtransformer.
 More concretely, the XTransformer model consists of three parts or modules.
 The first module is called Semantic Label Indexing, which is responsible for the division of the larger problem into smaller subproblems.
 For this, a clustering of the labels is performed, creating $K$ clusters where $K \ll L$.
 The clusters are created by finding a label to cluster assignment matrix $C \in \{0,1\}^{L\times K}$ where $C_{lk} = 1$ if label $l$ belongs to cluster $k$.
 This matrix can be created by using hierarchical clustering algorithms and the clusters are represented based on the mean of transformer embeddings of the label text for the labels present in the cluster.